From Janet to Damita Jo: The Videos

-From janet. to Damita Jo: The Videos is the third music video release by American singer-songwriter Janet Jackson.
-It was released on September 6, 2004 by Virgin Records, following the debut of Jackson's eighth studio album, Damita Jo.
+From janet. to Damita Jo: The Videos is the third music video release by American singer Janet Jackson.
+It was released on September 6, 2004, by Virgin Records, following the debut of Jackson's eighth studio album, Damita Jo.
 The anthology contains music videos from her first four studio albums released on Virgin Records.
 It also includes several live performances, the filming of "All Nite (Don't Stop)", an exclusive album interview, and photo gallery.

 The compilation received positive reviews from critics, who commended Jackson's visual evolution throughout her career.
 It was also thought to depict the huge influence she has become on younger artists, observed to emulate the "controversial pop superstar".
 Jackson's choreography and sexual allure were also subjects of recognition.
 Following her Super Bowl Halftime Show incident, inclusions from Jackson's Damita Jo album were blacklisted on music channels and radio stations owned by Viacom, CBS and Clear Channel Communications due to receiving fines from the U.S. Federal Communications Commission.